 ’24 Stories of Hope For Survivors of the Grenfell Tower Fire’ Kathy Burke 2018

-We also ran a break out session about Trauma and linked by Skype with Penny Parks who described the therapy she formulated ‘Parks Inner Child Therapy’ (PICT) Penny Parks
+During our first conference we also ran a break out session about Trauma and linked by Skype with Penny Parks who described the therapy she formulated ‘Parks Inner Child Therapy’ (PICT) Penny Parks